oz99/uO_Nonlinear_Photonics/README.md

 We also study the nonlinear optical properties of various materials at THz frequencies.

 ### Metamaterials
-Nanostructuring of local-field effects as mechanisms to control and enhance the optical properties of materials are also being studies.
+Nanostructuring of local-field effects as mechanisms to control and enhance the optical properties of materials are also being studied.